JackieVan/JackieToys/README.md

 # JackieToys
-Implementaions of some usful C++ tools and features by JackieVan.
+Implementaions of some useful C++ tools and features by Jackie Van.